For every online casino out there, there’s tens of casino bonuses from welcome bonuses to no deposit bonuses.

 Once you’ve created your account – it’s time to make your first deposit!

-Casinos have ‘Payment’ sections, also known as ‘Cashier’ sections (just like at a real casino).
+Online casinos have ‘Payment’ sections, also known as ‘Cashier’ sections (just like at a real casino).
 From here, you choose your preferred payment method and hook it up to your casino account.
 The moment you complete your first deposit transaction, you’ll activate your welcome bonus.

 Be careful, because sometimes welcome bonuses cannot be triggered using certain payment methods.
 It’s pretty normal for online casinos to disqualify Neteller and Skrill first-time deposits from getting a welcome bonus.